 - The Committee shall have the authority to obtain advice and assistance from internal and external legal, accounting or other advisors in connection with the performance of its duties and responsibilities.

 - Review and assess its performance on an annual basis.

 - Review its Charter at least annually and make recommendations to the Board of Directors for approval and adoption of the Charter, including any additions, deletions or modifications, as may be deemed appropriate.

 - Provide prior review and approval with respect to the Chief Executive Officer if he or she is offered a position on the board of a publicly-traded company, privately held company or similar position with a tax exempt organization to which the Company has made significant contributions or payments.

 - Review and discuss the Company’s risk management program.

-- Meet regularly with the Company’s General Counsel or head of ethics and compliance to review the implementation and effectiveness of the Company’s Code of Conduct and ethics and compliance program and any proposed waivers of the Code of Conduct for directors and officers.
+- Meet regularly with the Company’s General Counsel or head of ethics and compliance to review the implementation and effectiveness of the Company’s Code of Conduct and ethics and compliance program and any proposed waivers of the Code of Conduct for directors and executive officers.